scambifestival/silicon/001-Debian_11-template.md

 >systemctl enable --now zabbix-agent
 >systemctl restart zabbix-agent

-applicare regole firewall con firewalld
+apply firewall rules with firewalld
 >apt install firewalld

-verificare che l'interfaccia pubblica sia *eth0*, altrimenti modificare la riga qui sotto
+check that the public interface is *eth0*, and edit the following line if it is otherwise

 >firewall-cmd --state
 >firewall-cmd --permanent --zone=public --add-interface=eth0